Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 **✅ Can do**

-List actions an *Administrator* can perform.

-Example format:
+Here are all the actions that Administrator can perform:

 * “Can add a resource — `/admin/resources/new`”
 * “Can delete a reserver — `/admin/users/delete/:id`”